Stranded on the Road to Promise

 In discussing the reconciliation process witnessed in South Dakota, Saxon Henry touches on the Black Hills dispute.
 “How can there be reconciliation if there never was any conciliation” she states in reference to the overturning of the Fort Laramie Treaty and the assigning of other reservations to the Lakota people against their wishes.

 Also on the Lower Brulé reservation, set on the banks of the Missouri River, Henry describes the abject poverty as “a collection of run-down buildings, which read like flotsam and jetsam dropped from the sky onto the spare grid of streets by an alien culture.”
 Ironically, for this reader’s understanding of the links between poverty and gambling, the Golden Buffalo Casino recently built “was the only structure that didn’t declare to the world we were navigating there was one of decay.”

 Throughout this book, the author imparts a deep sense of humanity—of truly caring about the Dakota Sioux people and their lives.
 From Wagner to Yankton, to the Rosebud and Lower Brulé reservations there is a growing sense of enlightenment regarding the treatment of the region’s indigenous people.

 Even when confronted with racial rancor the author continues to examine the reasons behind these grievances, articulating them freely without defensiveness.”
-To read more of the review, visit the book’s page on Amazon.
-Anderson is a talented reviewer, who features in-depth critiques on his blog, David Anderson Books.
+I thank the talented book reviewer for his insight.